 oil on canvas

 © Estate of René Magritte / SODRAC (2013)

-During the late 1940s and early 1950s, the Surrealist painter René Magritte made a series of "Perspective" paintings based on well-known works by the French artists François Gérard, Jacques Louis David, and Édouard Manet, in which he substituted coffins for the figures represented in the original paintings.
-The composition of this work is almost identical to that of David's famous portrait of Madame Récamier in the Louvre, except that the seductive young sitter has been replaced by a coffin, with a cascading gown left as the only trace of her previous existence.
-Executed in Magritte's carefully detailed style, this irreverent rendition of the Neoclassical masterpiece is suffused with mordant wit.
+During the late 1940s and early 1950s, the Surrealist painter René Magritte made a series of “Perspective” paintings based on well-known works by the French artists François Gérard, Jacques-Louis David and Édouard Manet, in which he substituted coffins for the figures represented in the original paintings.
+The composition of this work is almost identical to that of David’s famous portrait of Madame Récamier in the Louvre, except that the seductive young sitter has been replaced by a coffin, the cascading gown the only trace of her previous existence.
+Executed in Magritte’s carefully detailed style, this irreverent rendition of the Neoclassical masterpiece is suffused with mordant wit.